 our use of your personal information is necessary to support legitimate interests that we have as a business (for example, to maintain and improve our services by identifying user trends and the effectiveness of our services and identifying technical issues with our services, such as our website), provided it is conducted at all times in a way that is proportionate, and that respects your privacy rights.

-you have provided your consent to us using your personal information for that purpose (e.g. to provide you with promotional or marketing content);
+you have provided your consent to us using your personal information for that purpose (e.g. where you submitted our online contact us form, or to provide you with promotional or marketing content);

 How we protect our information